-Building on the Foundation's prior support for ethics-related research and program development, in 2004 the NSF Directorates for: Biological Sciences; Computer and Information Science and Engineering; Education and Human Resources; Engineering; Geosciences; Mathematical and Physical Sciences; Social, Behavioral and Economic Sciences, and the Office of International and Integrative Activities joined together to create the Ethics Education in Science and Engineering Program (EESE).
-Via a series of solicitations (NSF 05-532; NSF 06-524; NSF 07-541; NSF 08-530; NSF 11-514), EESE funded projects that developed ethics education materials and approaches for STEM researchers being trained as graduate students at US institutions and their affiliates.
-Results included courses, case studies, and modules--materials which are now available at one or more of the online ethics resource centers that NSF has funded:
+NSF continues its support for responsible conduct for research and program development.
+Past solicitations (e.g., NSF 05-532; NSF 06-524; NSF 07-541; NSF 08-530; NSF 11-514) have funded projects that developed ethics education materials and approaches for STEM researchers being trained as graduate students at US institutions and their affiliates.
+Results included courses, case studies, and modules--materials which are now available at one or more of the online ethics resource centers that NSF has funded including the following: